-“It is true that some injuries are unforeseeable and cannot be avoided, but the vast majority of them are preventable and there are parties to blame for this,” says our Los Angeles premises liability attorney at the Compass Law Group, P.C.
+“It is true that some injuries are unforeseeable and cannot be avoided, but the vast majority of them are preventable and there are parties to blame for this,” says our Los Angeles premises liability attorney at the Compass Law Group, LLP

-More often than not, even with parents not realizing this, injuries at school happen due to (1) unsafe physical conditions on the school premises that were created or should have been remedied by the school, and (2) negligent actions or lack of action on the part of school stuff and/or other students.
+More often than not, even with parents not realizing this, injuries at school happen due to (1) unsafe physical conditions on the school premises that were created or should have been remedied by the school, and (2) negligent actions or lack of action on the part of school staff and/or other students.

 Does it mean that someone can be held liable for the injuries of your children at school?
 That’s right!
 Our lawyer from the premises liability attorney Los Angeles Law Firm is going to explain the basics of premises liability at schools.

 First and foremost, each and every school in Los Angeles and all across California has the legal duty to maintain a safe environment for its students.
 When your child arrives at school, the school automatically assumes the responsibility to take care of him or her.